Alipsa/ride/README.md

 Copyright Fasterxml under Apache 2.0 license.

 ### org.apache.tika:tika-core
-Used to detect file types as Files.probeContentType is inconsistent over different OS's Apache 2.0 license.
+Used to detect file types as Files.probeContentType is inconsistent over different OS's;
+Apache 2.0 license.

 ### codehaus:guessencoding
 Used to detect file encoding (Charset).
-Copyright 2002-2007 Guillaume Laforge unde Apache 2.0 License
+Copyright 2002-2007 Guillaume Laforge under Apache 2.0 License

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features